 Come Halloween, everyone’s attention naturally turns to matters horrific and frightening.
-But, here at Auto Trader, we’re not content to leave you with tattered capes and carved pumpkins.
+Here at Auto Trader, we’re not content to leave you with tattered capes and carved pumpkins.
 Instead, if you want to be properly scared, cast your eyes over our five favourite car-related frights from the movies.

 ‘Is it a phantom, a demon or the devil himself?’ screamed the poster advertising this 1977 film, starring James Brolin and a truly menacing Lincoln Continental that had been customised to within an inch of its life.
-In fact, it seemed like a fair question, given that Anton LaVey, leader of the Church of Satan, was listed as a ‘Technical Adviser’ in the credits.
+It seemed like a fair question, given that Anton LaVey, leader of the Church of Satan, was listed as a ‘Technical Adviser’ in the credits.

 The action centres on a murderous rampage carried out by ‘The Car’, in which everyone from cyclists to a hitchhiker, police officers and a school marching band are targeted.
 Mysteriously, the car appears to have no driver and no door handles, and won’t enter a cemetery or show a mark when bullets hit it.

-In true film fashion, there’s even a cliffhanger ending, with the audience left wondering whether the car survived a huge explosion that was designed to destroy it.
+In true film fashion, there’s even a cliffhanger ending, with the audience left wondering whether the car survived a huge explosion designed to destroy it.

 Sadly, the critics panned the film mercilessly, so the sequel that might have answered that question was never made.